-Most of our operating revenues are derived from prepaid financial services sold at our four largest retail distributors.
-As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart and from products and services sold at the store locations of our three other largest retail distributors, as a group, were approximately 58% and 22%, respectively, in the six months ended June 30, 2014.
-We do not expect the percentage of our 2014 total operating revenues derived from products and services sold at Walmart stores to change significantly from the percentage in the six months ended June 30, 2014, and expect that Walmart and our other three largest retail distributors will continue to have a significant impact on our operating revenues in future years.
+Historically, most of our operating revenues are derived from prepaid financial services sold at our four largest retail distributors.
+As a percentage of total operating revenues, operating revenues derived from products and services sold at the store locations of Walmart and from products and services sold at the store locations of our three other largest retail distributors, as a group, were approximately 55% and 22%, respectively, in the nine months ended September 30, 2014.
+We do not expect the percentage of our 2014 total operating revenues derived from products and services sold at Walmart stores to change significantly from the percentage in the nine months ended September 30, 2014, and expect that Walmart and our other three largest retail distributors will continue to have a significant impact on our operating revenues in future years.
+Although in 2015, on the whole, we expect this concentration to diminish as we begin offering tax refund-related products and services following our acquisition of Santa Barbara Tax Products Group ("TPG"), we expect the concentration within our prepaid financial products and services business to continue.
 It would be difficult to replace any of our large retail distributors, particularly Walmart, and the operating revenues derived from sales of our products and services at their stores.
 Accordingly, the loss of Walmart or any of our other three largest retail distributors would have a material adverse effect on our business.
 In addition, any publicity associated with the loss of any of our large retail distributors could harm our reputation, making it more difficult to attract and retain consumers and other retail distributors, and could lessen our negotiating power with our remaining and prospective retail distributors.